 Some of these even fix atmospheric nitrogen.

-For more information on Monera, its characteristics and classification keep visiting Byju’s website or download BYJu’S app for further reference.
+For more information on Monera, its characteristics and classification keep visiting BYJU’S website or download the BYJU’S app for further reference.

 Frequently Asked Questions